gilmore-lab/moco/infant-moco-plan-of-work.md

 -----------------

 -   Examine data
+    -   Data under projects/optic flow/optic flow eeg/moco/moco eeg lamrad infant &gt; analysis &gt; data &gt; raw sessions
+    -   no data under csv or csv-thresh 200
+-   Clean and export from the `inf_2pat_lamrad_YYYMMDD` files.
+    -   These are "buried" or nested under a subject-id folder.
+-   Combine subject-ids with metadata from [Databrary](https://databrary.org/volume/146).
 -   Remove identifiers
 -   Save de-identified data
 -   Upload de-identified data to GitHub
+    -   Make sure data are in format similar to [GTA 2016 on GitHub](https://github.com/gilmore-lab/gilmore-thomas-fesi-2015), see especially the README [here](https://github.com/gilmore-lab/gilmore-thomas-fesi-2015/tree/master/csv)

 Visualization
 -------------

+-   Summary of participant characteristics
+    -   Sex, age range, etc.
 -   Individual-level
     -   T2Circ (like Gilmore, Thomas & Fesi, 2016; Figure 3)
     -   Map of all electrodes (like Gilmore, Thomas & Fesi, 2016; Figure 4) for 1F1, 2F1, 3F1, 4F1
     -   Plots of channels that meet threshold like (Figures 5 & 6)
+    -   N.B. -- The GTF 2016 paper had 3 speeds and 3 patterns, so our code will have to be changed for 2 speeds and 2 patterns.
 -   Group-level
     -   T2Circ (like Gilmore, Thomas & Fesi, 2016; Figure 3)
     -   Map of all electrodes (like Gilmore, Thomas & Fesi, 2016; Figure 4) for 1F1, 2F1, 3F1, 4F1